Sonia Fowler: Reintroduction (2014)

 Sonia returned permanently on 14 January 2014.

 In February 2016, Cassidy announced she was expecting her second child, meaning she would be taking maternity leave.
 Cassidy confirmed the baby is due in "summer" 2016.
 It was expected that Cassidy would leave in spring 2016, with Sonia departing on-screen in summer 2016.
 Sonia departed on-screen on 20 September 2016.
 After returning for a short stint from 14 April 2017 to 18 April 2017, Cassidy returned to the role of Sonia permanently, with the return being broadcast on 27 June 2017.

+Second departure (2025)

+In January 2025, after returning from a break earlier in the month, it was announced on 30 January that Cassidy had decided to leave the soap again, with her departure set to air later in the year.
+Speaking of her decision, Cassidy said in a statement that "After another 11 solid years back on The Square, [she had] decided [it was] time to move on to pastures new. [...] adding that EastEnders is in [her] bones so [she would] never forget where [she] started [her] career and that she would continue to love the show".